Surfing-Chef/sc-style-admin/README.md

 __A simple WordPress plugin allowing users to edit the styles and layout of the admin pages__

 ### Installation ###
-Download a zip file containing the source code and documentation from [GitHub](https://github.com/Surfing-Chef/sc-style-admin) or clone the package into your WordPress plugins' folder using the git command line interface:
+Download a zip file containing the source code and documentation from [GitHub](https://github.com/Surfing-Chef/sc-style-admin) or clone the package into your WordPress plugins' root folder using the git command line interface:

 ```bash
 git clone https://github.com/Surfing-Chef/sc-style-admin.git